Wasserstein multivariate auto-regressive models for modeling distributional time series: Wasserstein multivariate AR Models

-The pushforward in \eqref{eq:wmar} under $\bm \epsilon_{i,t}$ is a valid approach to provide random distortions of probability measures as proposed in \cite{petersen2019frechet}.
-This approach is also used in \citet{chen2021wasserstein}.
-An example of random distortion function satisfying the conditions in Equation (\ref{eq:wmar}) as well as in Assumption \ref{assump: lipschitz noise in expectation} imposed later on, can be found, for example in \citet[Equation (38)]{chen2021wasserstein}.
-However, in these works, not many examples of valid random distortion functions which satisfy the conditions in Equation (\ref{eq:wmar}) are given.
-Thus, to demonstrate that the conditions imposed on the distortion function are not restrictive, we describe, in Section \ref{sec: num_exp} on numerical experiments, a general mechanism to generate random distortion functions that satisfy both Equation (\ref{eq:wmar}) and Assumption \ref{assump: lipschitz noise in expectation}.
+An example of the noise function satisfying Definition \ref{def: wmar} as well as Assumption \ref{assump: lipschitz noise in expectation} imposed later, can be found in \cite[Equation (38)]{chen2021wasserstein}.
+To furthermore demonstrate that the conditions imposed on the noise function are not restrictive, we describe, in Section \ref{sec: num_exp} on numerical experiments, a general mechanism to generate the random noise.

-Note that, the total coefficients of the regression system defines a matrix $A = (A_{ij})_{ij}$ as in VAR models.
-By contrast, for general functional regression models with function response, the coefficients can be concurrent $A_{ij}(\cdot)$ or the most general a surface $A_{ij}(\cdot,\cdot)$, see \citet[Equations (14) and (15), respectively]{wang2015functional}.
-Nevertheless, we purpose to use matrix form for the regression coefficients in order to represent the dependency structure between $N$ time-dependent probability measures directly by its corresponding directed and weighted graph.